dotlang/language/README.md

 1. You can define immutability status of local variables, function inputs and function outputs.
 2. For function input and output, the immutability specification is optional.
 If it is missing, it means it can accept either a `var` or a `val` but should be treated like a `val`.
 3. It is encouraged to use immutable data specially in concurrent applications.
+4. If you send or receive a mutable data to or from a function, it will be a reference to the original data.

 ## Assignment